nf/rdns/README.md

 ## Copyright and License

-This code is Copyright 2022 Google Inc. and is [Apache 2.0 Licensed](LICENSE).
+This code is Copyright 2022 Google Inc. and is [Apache 2.0](LICENSE) licensed.